I have helped hundreds of parents and babies learn to breastfeed over the years. These are excerpts from impromptu emails and messages:

 Two pediatricians and three lactation consultants told me she was fine, she was gaining and looked healthy and clearly getting enough to eat.
 The crying was unrelated.
 My intuition told me otherwise, and I pressed on for answers.

 Finally, Betty from La Leche League (LLL) of Tacoma referred us to Betsy.
 My daughter had just nursed when she arrived and hardly nursed the whole time.
-By look and feel, Betsy assessed that my daughter was, indeed still tongue tied.
+By look and feel, Betsy assessed that my daughter was, likely, indeed still tongue tied.

 Betsy referred us to Dr. MaryAnn Ohara of Seattle Breastfeeding Medicine right away.
 My daughter was clipped once more at 2 1/2 months and the day after her third clip, immediately nursed without the shield with no problem.